Kalshi Promo Code WTOP: Get $10 Bonus for NFL Week 9 Prediction Markets - WTOP News

-Make predictions on NFL games and future results with the Kalshi promo code WTOP.
-Register here to score a bonus for buying contracts.
+Use the Kalshi promo code WTOP to make trades on NFL outcomes.
+Register here to claim a bonus for sports prediction markets.

-New customers who sign up with the Kalshi promo code can get a $10 bonus for sports prediction markets.
-Simply make your first $100 in trades after creating an account.
+Make your first $100 in trades after signing up with the Kalshi promo code.
+New customers will be awarded with a $10 bonus for buying contracts.

-Instead of playing against the house, NFL fans can battle the market and other customers on this prediction app.
-There are options for each of the following NFL Week 9 matchups:
+Kalshi is a prediction market app, so you go up against other customers rather than the house.
+It initially gained popularity in the country by providing markets for politics, but it really gained traction after adding options for sports.
+Now, you can make trades on individual NFL games and future results.

-Sign up here to use the Kalshi promo code WTOP and get a $10 bonus for NFL predictions.
+Sign up here to use the Kalshi promo code WTOP to lock-in a $10 bonus for NFL predictions.

 |Kalshi Promo Code